-In Python, functions are defined using the def
+In Python, functions are defined using the def keyword, followed by the function name and any

 parameters that it takes.
 These parameters are used to accept input values or